Right to Work checks – What they mean and how automation can help

 - Right to Work software means you can train staff on how to use the technology, rather than needing to train them on how to check new or updated global identity documents or Right to Work legislation changes.

-- If you do identify a suspicious document, your technology provider may offer additional human expertise to review the document, offering you an additional level of support and advice.
+- If you do identify a suspicious document, your IDSP may offer additional human expertise to review the document, offering you an additional level of support and advice.

-- Scanning technology is easy to roll out across different locations, helping you to make consistent checks from anywhere.
+- IDVT is easy to roll out across different locations, helping you to make consistent checks from anywhere.

 - Automated Right to Work checks create a positive first impression of your company.